 The Great Egg Hunt

-The city of Oakland sponsors Easter fun on a gorgeous lawn.
-Three separate egg hunts (times are staggered according to age), games, entertainment, tours of the historic Dunsmuir mansion, egg-dying and other arts and crafts, SPCA pet adoptions and photos with the Easter Bunny.
+Easter fun on a gorgeous lawn.
+Three separate egg hunts (times are staggered according to age); a petting zoo; jugglers, dancers and other entertainers; tours of the historic Dunsmuir mansion; egg-dying and arts and crafts; pet adoptions; and the Easter Bunny.
 Bring a picnic and a basket for eggs.

 At Dunsmuir-Hellman Historic Estate, 2960 Peralta Oaks Court, Oakland 94605.
 Admission: Free; $3; $5.